denog/routing-guide/README.md

 ```
 pip3 install mkdocs mkdocs-material mkdocs-git-revision-date-localized-plugin
 ```
-Then you can use `mkdocs serve` to start a local development server that updates the content automatically.
+Then you can use `mkdocs serve` to start a local development server that updates the content automatically

 # License